 Caps placed on major capital improvements

-Similar changes also apply to major capital improvements (MCI).
-Landlords could previously renovate common areas and spread that cost among all the buildings tenants.
+Similar changes also apply to significant capital improvements (MCI).
+Landlords could previously renovate common areas and spread that cost among all the building’s tenants.
 The new laws now provide tighter regulations on this practice.
-This includes limited approvals for work, limited spending, and a prohibition on allowing MCI’s in a building that has hazardous violations.
+Including limited approvals for work, limited spending, and a prohibition on allowing MCI’s in a building that has hazardous violations.
 Also, even if an MCI is approved, the landlord can now only raise the rent by 2% of the original amount, down from 6%.

 Changes to the four-year “look back” rule

 The old laws allowed rent-regulated tenants to request a rent history going back four years.
-This was meant as a way to check that their landlords weren’t overcharging them and to hold them accountable if they were.
+Meant as a way to check that their landlords weren’t overcharging them and to hold them accountable if they were.
 The new changes now allow tenants to request a full rental history.
-Landlords can now also be held accountable for any overcharges made over the last six years.
+Landlords can now also be held responsible for any overcharges made over the last six years.